Tony Gonsolin

-Anthony Dennis Gonsolin (born May 14, 1994) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Los Angeles Dodgers.
-He played college baseball for the Saint Mary's Gaels and was drafted by the Dodgers in the ninth round of the 2016 MLB draft.
-In 2019, he made his MLB debut.
+Anthony Dennis Gonsolin (born May 14, 1994) is an American professional baseball pitcher for the Kansas City Royals of Major League Baseball (MLB).
+He has previously played in MLB for the Los Angeles Dodgers.
+Gonsolin played college baseball for the Saint Mary's Gaels and was selected by the Dodgers in the ninth round of the 2016 MLB draft.
+He made his MLB debut in 2019.

 Early life and amateur career

 Gonsolin attended Vacaville High School in Vacaville, California.
 As a senior, he went 4–1 with a 2.60 earned run average (ERA).
-After going undrafted in the 2012 MLB draft, he played college baseball at St. Mary's College of California.
+After going undrafted in the 2012 MLB draft, Gonsolin played college baseball at St. Mary's College of California.

 In summer 2015, Gonsolin played for the Madison Mallards of the Northwoods League.
+Although he pitched 14.1 innings over the summer stint, he was primarily an outfielder for the Mallards.
+As a position player, he was named a Northwoods League All-Star, posting a .316 batting average (.913 OPS) across 293 plate appearances, hitting 11 home runs and stealing 16 bases.

-As a senior in 2016, he pitched to a 3–3 record with a 3.86 ERA in 18 games.
+As a senior with the Gaels in 2016, he pitched to a 3–3 record with a 3.86 ERA in 18 games.
 He was drafted by the Los Angeles Dodgers in the ninth round of the 2016 MLB draft.